 In the deep-sea sediments, the total inventory of OC can be divided into the living and the non-living components.
 The living component of OC is mainly made up of the biomass of prokaryotes (mostly bacteria), protozoan (mostly foraminifera), meiofauna (> 40 μm in length), and macrofauna (> 1 mm in length) (Burnett, 1979; Mare,1942; Rowe 1983).
 The non-living component of OC comprises labile, semi-labile, and refractory OC.
-The labile OC (e.g., neutral sugars and amino acids) supports rapid microbial production with turnover time scales of minutes to days (Hansell & Carlso, 2001).
+The labile OC (e.g., neutral sugars and amino acids) supports rapid microbial production with turnover time scales of minutes to days (Hansell and Carlso, 2001).
 The semi-labile OC (i.e., polysaccharides) cycles with intermediate time scales of weeks to years (Benner et al., 1992; Ogura 1972).
 The refractory OC (e.g., humic and fulvic acids) is structural carbohydrates and "black" carbon, with very low degradation rates (Danovaro, 2009).
-The source of OC is mostly supplied by the rain of particulate organic carbon (POC) from the euphotic zone, and the lateral advection of POC from terrestrial or marine organics.
+The source of OC is mainly supplied by the rain of POC from the euphotic zone, and the lateral advection of POC from terrestrial or marine organics.
 On the other hand, the loss of OC balances the input through biological utilization of labile OC, predation on living components of OC, carbon remineralization, the long-term burial of refractory OC, and down-slope export (e.g., by turbidity currents).

 Sampling procedures of living component of OC